 Plus, we heard that you may even find peacocks roaming around the zoo with you.
 But for their sake, please don’t feed the birds.

 Hey war history buffs, this one’s for you.
 The Battle of Westport Museum & Visitor Center commemorates one of the most dramatic events in Kansas City history.
-Time travel back to October 1864 where the largest Civil War battle west of the Mississippi was fought and covered more than 25 square miles.
+Time travel back to October 1864 when the largest Civil War battle west of the Mississippi was fought and covered more than 25 square miles.

 This probably isn’t a good idea for people afraid of heights, but for those looking to find their inner Tarzan, Go Ape Treetop Adventure Course is the way to go.
 The course is made up of rope ladders, 39 different crossings, two Tarzan swings, and five zip lines!
 There’s literally something new with every swing.